 Simon of Cyrene Helps Jesus Carry the Cross

-Simon of Cyrene might be considered a victim of circumstance.
-He had most likely come to Jerusalem for the Passover festivities and probably knew little about the proceedings at hand.
-We know very little about Simon of Cyrene since he is not mentioned in the Bible after he helped to carry the cross upon which Jesus would be nailed (Luke 23:26).
-Ordered to help by the Roman soldiers, Simon did not resist, most likely fearing for his own life in light of the situation at hand.
-Unlike Jesus, who carried His cross willingly, Simon of Cyrene was “compelled” or forced to carry it.
-As Christians, we are to join Jesus in His suffering willingly, as Paul exhorts us, “So do not be ashamed to testify about our Lord, or ashamed of me his prisoner.
-But join with me in suffering for the gospel, by the power of God” (2 Timothy 1:8).
+Simon of Cyrene (and his children) might be considered simply victims of circumstance.
+He had most likely come to Jerusalem for the Passover festivities and probably knew little about the proceedings at hand … and we know very little about Simon of Cyrene himself, since he is not mentioned in the Bible after he helped to carry the cross upon which Jesus would be nailed.

 Previous